maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/General_ANOVA_ART_Analysis/docs/USAGE_GUIDE.md

 ## 3. R environment and packages

-The statistical engine has passed the 16-case synthetic regression suite in the target R environment, and the v37 warning-audit run completed with no unexpected warnings.
-Version 35 expanded Example 4 to a 2 × 6 fully within-subjects dataset, Version 36 removed deprecated tidyselect `.data` references, Version 37 added full warning auditing, and Version 38 adds isolated smoke execution of all five supplied repository examples without changing the statistical engine.
-RStudio is optional.
+A recent installation of R is required, and RStudio is optional.
+The folder includes an automated release-check suite that combines synthetic regression tests, warning auditing, and smoke execution of the supplied examples.
+These checks are intended to detect statistical-path, output-structure, and runtime-warning regressions when the workflow is modified.

 The engine uses: